Venice: Foreign words of Venetian origin

-Some words with a Venetian etymology include arsenal, ciao, ghetto, gondola, imbroglio, lagoon, lazaret, lido, Montenegro, and regatta.
+Some English words with a Venetian etymology include arsenal, ciao, ghetto, gondola, imbroglio, lagoon, lazaret, lido, Montenegro, and regatta.

 Printing

 By the end of the 15th century, Venice had become the European capital of printing, having 417 printers by 1500, and being one of the first cities in Italy (after Subiaco and Rome) to have a printing press, after those established in Germany.
 The most important printing office was the Aldine Press of Aldus Manutius; which in 1497 issued the first printed work of Aristotle; in 1499 printed the Hypnerotomachia Poliphili, considered the most beautiful book of the Renaissance; and established modern punctuation, page format, and italic type.

 Painting

 Venice, especially during the Renaissance, and Baroque periods, was a major centre of art and developed a unique style known as the Venetian painting.
 In the Middle Ages and the Renaissance, Venice, along with Florence and Rome, became one of the most important centres of art in Europe, and numerous wealthy Venetians became patrons of the arts.
 Venice at the time was a rich and prosperous Maritime Republic, which controlled a vast sea and trade empire.

 In the 16th century, Venetian painting was developed through influences from the Paduan School and Antonello da Messina, who introduced the oil painting technique of the Van Eyck brothers.
 It is signified by a warm colour scale and a picturesque use of colour.
 Early masters were the Bellini and Vivarini families, followed by Giorgione and Titian, then Tintoretto and Veronese.
 In the early 16th century, there was rivalry in Venetian painting between the disegno and colorito techniques.

 Canvases (the common painting surface) originated in Venice during the early Renaissance.
 In the 18th century, Venetian painting had a revival with Tiepolo's decorative painting and Canaletto's and Guardi's panoramic views.